imagekitio/docs-keep-a-changelog/features/image-transformations/overlay-using-layers.md

 Overlay on images using layers is currently in beta.
 {% endhint %}

-In ImageKit, you can add images and text over a base image using [layers](#layers).
+With ImageKit, you can add images and text over a base image using [layers](#layers).
 Skip to the relevant section to understand with a quick example:

 * [Add images over image](overlay-using-layers#add-images-over-image)
 * [Add text over image](overlay-using-layers#add-text-over-image)